 Workplace safety encompasses both physical and psychological injury prevention.
 Where MicroLearning is beginning to make an entrance is in employee mental health training.
 Mental health and well-being are sensitive topics.
 Using a MicroLearning delivery method can help you to provide employees with privacy to learn about the signs and symptoms of mental health conditions.
 MicroLearning is also a useful method to deliver simple exercises to relieve stress, anxiety or depression symptoms.

-Tap Into Safety Uses MicroLearning
+Tap into Safety Uses MicroLearning

-The six reasons to use MicroLearning should provide you with evidence and encouragement to try it out.
+These six reasons to use MicroLearning should provide you with evidence and encouragement to try it out.
 Where MicroLearning can help organisational safety is when we want to train in specialised, individual tasks.
 These might be stand-alone or part of a broader topic.

 One advantage of using MicroLearning to train safety is that it enhances the retention of knowledge by making an abstract point more concrete.
 For example, we could use this method to demonstrate how to apply safety procedures in the context of the worker’s job.
-A second advantage is that it helps organisations provide prescriptive training before a potential problem.
+A second advantage is that it helps organisations to provide prescriptive training before a potential problem.